soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 - Compute duration called [DIU](https://learn.microsoft.com/en-us/azure/data-factory/copy-activity-performance#data-integration-units)

 *Cost - covering the pipeline execution and the compute resources used to run the pipeline.

 With number of activities run in mind, it is suggested to try and reduce the number of activities in a pipeline.
 This is because the cost is calculated based on the number of activities run.
 The more activities you have in a pipeline, the more you will pay.
 For example if you need to copy 100 files, you can use a single copy activity to copy all 100 files.
 This will be cheaper than using 100 copy activities to copy 1 file each.

 ## Use cases requiring a copy activity

 You receive data from multiple sources, all landing on your storage account.
 You need to move this from the landing zone to your lake.
 You can use a copy activity to move the data from the landing zone to the lake.
 You can also use a copy activity to move data from one location to another in the lake.
 Copy Activity is a very powerful activity that can be used in many scenarios, it is more useful when you have to move data from one location to another in the lake in bulk.

-An addtion to this use case could be a scenario where data has to be moved into a virtual network.
+An addition to this use case could be a scenario where data has to be moved into a virtual network.
 In such scenarios you will have to use either SHIR or Azure Managed VNet Integration Runtime.
 The Azure Integration Runtime is not supported in a virtual network.

 ## Experiment setup